josegonzalez/josediazgonzalez.com/_posts/2013-09-09-using-a-personal-git-host.markdown

 - Wanted to host my side-projects that I have been neglecting to version control
 - Always liked the idea of managing my own project management tool

 Luckily, Digital Ocean [wrote a post](https://www.digitalocean.com/community/articles/how-to-set-up-gitlab-as-your-very-own-private-github-clone) on setting up Gitlab.
-It's quite straightforward to install<sup>[1]</sup>, and once it was up and running, it was trivial to fall into my normal GitHub usage flow.
+It's quite straightforward to install [^1], and once it was up and running, it was trivial to fall into my normal GitHub usage flow.

 I have a tendency to start working on side-projects and never complete them, or sometimes even forget to create a git repository for them.
 It's very easy for me to fall into this pattern for multiple projects, always thinking to myself that I didn't want others to use it until it was in a working state.
 I also believed that certain things were private - some side-project where I create the next million dollar idea - and as such neglected basic software engineering principles.